 She finds an unsettling trend of people gravitating toward activities that require minimal effort.

-Marygrace Berberian, program coordinator for the graduate art therapy program at New York University, points out that coloring on your own bypasses an important part of art therapy — the relationship one builds with a trusted art therapist.
-(17)
+Marygrace Berberian, PhD, program coordinator for the graduate art therapy program at New York University, points out that coloring on your own bypasses an important part of art therapy — the relationship one builds with a trusted therapist.

 Cathy Malchiodi, PhD, is a leading international art therapy expert and no fan of the coloring craze either.

-She cites numerous proven benefits of creating art, including stress reduction, improved cognitive abilities, increased attention span, and general enhancement in quality of life.
+She cites numerous proven benefits of creating art, including stress reduction, improved cognitive abilities, increased attention span, and general enhancement of quality of life.

-But she firmly contends that coloring is not mindfulness meditation, creative expression, or art therapy — it’s just coloring.
+But she firmly contends that coloring is not creative expression, art therapy, or mindful meditation — it’s just coloring.

 What You Need to Start Coloring

-So while it’s pretty clear that coloring is no replacement for art therapy, that doesn’t mean it’s not a relaxing, enjoyable way to turn off your electronics and unwind.
+So, while coloring may not be a replacement for art therapy, it’s still a relaxing, enjoyable way to turn off your electronics, focus your mind, and unwind.

 A great thing about coloring is that, unlike some hobbies, there is a low barrier to entry.